 The Fish and Wildlife Coordination Act (FWCA) requires Federal agencies to consult with the USFWS, NMFS, and the fish and wildlife agencies of States where the "waters of any stream or other body of water are proposed or authorized, permitted or licensed to be impounded, diverted or otherwise controlled or modified" by any agency under a Federal permit or license.
 Consultation is to be undertaken for the purpose of "preventing loss of and damage to wildlife resources."
 The intent is to give fish and wildlife conservation equal consideration with other purposes of water resources development projects.

-USFWS and NMFS have been provided the draft EA for review, pursuant to the Fish and Wildlife Coordination Act in fulfillment of Section 2(b) of the FWCA (48 Stat.401, as amended, 16 U.S.C.
+USFWS and NMFS were provided the draft EA for review, pursuant to the Fish and Wildlife Coordination Act in fulfillment of Section 2(b) of the FWCA (48 Stat.401, as amended, 16 U.S.C.
 661 et seq.).
+Additionally, the NMFS also received an independent EFH Assessment report pursuant to both the Magnuson Stevens Fishery Conservation and Management Act and the FWCA.
 Coordination with USFWS and NMFS will be ongoing through construction and post-construction monitoring.